Velocidex/SQLiteHunter/README.md

 SQLite has become the de-facto standard for storing application data, in many types of applications:

-- Web Browsers
+- Web Browsers, e.g. Chrome, Firefox, Opera, Edge
 - Operating Systems
 - Various applications, such as iMessage, TCC etc

 ## How do we hunt for SQLite files?

-Compiling this repository with produce a single artifact called `Generic.Forensic.SQLiteHunter` with multiple sources.
+Compiling this repository will produce a single artifact called `Generic.Forensic.SQLiteHunter` with multiple sources.
 Each artifact source targets a single aspect of a single application and is applied to a single SQLite file.

-Since SQLite files can be used for many different applications we use three phases; Collection of SQLite, Identification of the SQLite and finally analysis of the file:
+Since SQLite files can be used for many different applications we use three phases; Collection of SQLite files, Identification of the SQLite application based on the file, and finally analysis of the file:

 1. In the first phase we collect prospective SQLite files for the desired targets based on glob expressions to quickly locate the